-Approx.

-Days After Assumes 1 May Planting Planting Growth Stage Management Steps 0 1 May Planted Check seed germ on seed bags and plant seed with highest germination in early plantings and lower germination seed in later plantings when soil temps are 70° or higher. - Plant 3-4 seeds/row ft into good moisture at 1.5" depth (max.
+Approx. Days After Planting Date: Assumes 1 May Planting Growth Stage Management Steps 0 1 May Planted Check seed germ on seed bags and plant seed with highest germination in early plantings and lower germination seed in later plantings when soil temps are 70° or higher. - Plant 3-4 seeds/row ft into good moisture at 1.5" depth (max.
 3" if necessary).
 Inoculate all new fields and fields out of peanuts for 3 years with liquid in-furrow inoculants.
-Hit the center of furrow!
-Use in-furrow Temik 5 lb or Thimet (phorate) 5.5 oz per 1000 row ft (4.7 lb on 38" rows) for thrips or liquid Admire Pro at 7-10.5 oz per acre for thrips.
-Note that liquid in-furrow Orthene (acephate) is not labeled. - Spread planting dates of large acreage over 2-wk interval to spread harvest maturity.

-- Optimal planting interval about 1-15 May.
+Hit the center of furrow! - Use in-furrow Thimet (phorate) 5 lb/acre, Admire Pro at 7-10.5 oz per acre, or Valum Total 18 oz/acre for thrips.
+Note that liquid in- furrow Orthene (acephate) is not labeled.
+Spread planting dates of large acreage over 2-wk interval to spread harvest maturity.
+Optimal planting interval about 1-15 May.

-ing (cont.)
-Approx. Days After Planting Date: Assumes 1 May Planting Growth Stage Management Steps - Crowth Stage 0-2 1-2 May If Prowl or Sonolan are used, it must be applied at planting or within 2 days of planting.
+Days After Date: (if planted Planting 1 May) Growth Stage Management Comments 0-2 1-2 May If Prowl or Sonolan are used, it must be applied at planting or within 2 days of planting.
 Intro and Dual can be tank-mixed.
-7 7 May Cracking Emergence A pegging zone (4" depth) soil test can be used to re-evaluate Landplaster needs on runner types and apply 1,000 lb/ac only if soil test indicates < 400 lb/ac or a Ca to K ratio < 3:1.
-7-28 7 - 28 May Seedling Apply Gramoxone (plus Basagran or Storm) when needed to control first weed flush from cracking through seedling stage.
+7 7 May Cracking Emergence A pegging zone (4" depth) soil test can be used to re-evaluate Landplaster needs on runner types.
+7-28 7 - 28 May Seedling - Apply Gramoxone (plus Basagran or Storm) when needed to control first weed flush from cracking through seedling stage.
 If thrips injury/stunting occurs after emergence a foliar Orthene treatment is recommended.
-45 14 June Bloom (R1) - Land plaster applied at bloom 40 DAP (early better than late).
-Typical Cadre appl. timing is about 35 DAP (no later aws it may damage peanuts if vines are too big and the herbicide reaches them).
-If 2 Gramoxone applications are used instead of Cadre, the second application must be made within 28 days after cracking (about 35 DAP) 55 24 June Beginning Peg (R2) Boron and manganese can be tank-mixed with the first herbicide or fungicide if indicated by soil test (<0.4 lb).
+45 14 June Bloom (R1) - Land plaster applied at bloom 40 DAP (early better than late). - Typical Cadre appl. timing is about 35 DAP (no later aws it may damage peanuts if vines are too big and the herbicide reaches them).
+If 2 Gramoxone applications are used instead of Cadre, the second application must be made within 28 days after cracking (about 35 DAP) 55 24 June Beginning Peg (R2) - Boron and manganese can be tank-mixed with the first herbicide or fungicide if indicated by soil test (<0.4 lb).
 Water is needed to move gypsum into the pegging zone and sustain pod development: irrigate if it is needed and you can.
 Check to see that the taproot has active nodules if inoculation problems are suspected (yellow plants). - Start weekly spot check for hopperburn on field edges.